LincaMarius/ISAP-1_Computer_Project/README.md

 - Project completion deadline: as soon as possible.

 ## Stages of the project:
-- Designing a block diagram for the computer
+- Design improvement by analyzing and modifying the block diagram.
-- Electrical diagram design using one of the programs: KiCAD, Altium Designer, Eagle, OrCAD, Fusion 360, Proteus, etc. - I will use KiCAD
+- Simulate functionality using one of the programs: Logisim, Logisim Evolution, LTspice, NI Multisim, Proteus, OrCAD, TINA, CircuitMaker, Simulink, etc. I will use Ligisim.
-- Simulate functionality using one of the programs: Logisim, Logisim Evolution, LTspice, NI Multisim, Proteus, OrCAD, TINA, CircuitMaker, Simulink, etc. I will use Ligisim
+- Electrical diagram design using one of the programs: KiCAD, Altium Designer, Eagle, OrCAD, Fusion 360, Proteus, etc. - I will use KiCAD.
-- Prototype creation and functionality testing
+- Prototype creation and functionality testing.
-- PCB design
+- PCB design.
-- Testing the new product
+- Testing the new product.
-- Final product assembly/production
+- Final product assembly.
-- Subsequent revisions of the product.
+- Subsequent revisions of the product as often as necessary.

 ## The way the Versions will be defined: